 Real Estate NYC home prices stagnant, creating robust inventory good for buyers, report says In August 2018, there were 8,500 homes listed in Manhattan – about 1,200 more than in August 2017, according to StreetEasy.
 Home prices remained stagnant in most parts of the city thanks to plenty of inventory.
 In Queens, however, prices rose 7.1 percent in August compared to August 2017.
-Photo Credit: Linda Rosier By Alison Fox email@example.com @AlisonFox Updated September 26, 2018 6:25 AM Print Share fbShare Tweet gShare Email Stagnant sales prices are ensuring that New Yorkers in the market for a new city home have lots of options, according to new StreetEasy data.
+Photo Credit: Linda Rosier By Alison Fox email@example.com @AlisonFox Updated September 26, 2018 6:25 AM Print Share fbShare Tweet Email Stagnant sales prices are ensuring that New Yorkers in the market for a new city home have lots of options, according to new StreetEasy data.
 In Queens, however, sales prices continued their rise despite an abundance of inventory.
 Queens home prices rose 7.1 percent in August compared to last year, according to StreetEasy’s price index.
 StreetEasy’s index does not include new construction and newly-listed homes.
 “In Queens, we see prices still going up, and going up at a pretty rapid rate,” said Grant Long, a senior economist for StreetEasy.
 “We’re seeing a lot of listings available in general, and as we’ve seen more and more listings come onto the market, we’ve also seen a trend of fewer and fewer sales.
 “Queens is experiencing the same lack of affordability for folks who, five to 10 years ago, would have been able to afford a home and [now] they can’t,” he added.
 In Manhattan, StreetEasy reported that 8,500 homes were on the market in August 2018 — about 1,200 more than August 2017.
 Brooklyn’s inventory rose as well.
 Coupled with the plateauing prices in the two boroughs, Long said sellers will have to manage expectations.
 “I think a lot of people are trying to cash out on gains that we’ve seen over the last decade.
 But this year is special.
 We see an enormous amount of homes coming onto the market at a time when the New York City economy is doing relatively well,” Long said.
 “Sellers who are listing their homes on the market have really high hopes to get a big payday ...
 Those expectations are going to come down to reality.”
 One area that seemed to buck the trend is North Brooklyn, where StreetEasy data showed that homes sold in August spent a median of 70 days on the market — 30 days less than August 2017.
 “People who are buying in north Brooklyn are taking a longer term perspective on the L train shutdown,” Long said.
 “We don’t see the same thing in the rental market.”
 By Alison Fox firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
 Share on Facebook Share on Twitter More on this topic More than 400K low-rent apartments lost since 2005: StringerThe comptroller wants to bring the findings from a housing affordability report to legislators.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.